U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The BLM is the designated lead Federal agency for preparation of the EA.
 The U.S. Forest Service and the U.S. Fish and Wildlife Service are cooperating agencies.
 The BLM intends to prepare the EA to analyze potential socioeconomic and environmental resource impacts by the proposed project Under the provisions of the National Environmental Policy Act of 1969, as amended, and the Mineral Leasing Act of 1920, as amended.

 BEAR DEN PHASE 1:

-The Bureau of Land Management North Dakota Field Office is seeking public comments regarding the proposed CenterPoint Energy Bakken Crude Services, L.L.C.
-Bear Den Project.
+The Bureau of Land Management North Dakota Field Office is seeking public comments regarding the proposed Enable Bakken Crude Services, LLC (EBCS) Bear Den Project.
 The BLM will accept comments on the Environmental Assessment (EA) for a 30-day period which will end on July 6, 2013.

 The proposed project would include construction, operation and maintenance of crude oil gathering and produced water conveyance pipelines.
 The project would gather crude oil from numerous wells in McKenzie and Dunn counties south of Lake Sakakawea, east of Watford City and deposit the oil at a central storage and transfer facility near Highway 85, south of Watford City.
 The project would also convey produced water from numerous oil wells to a State of North Dakota regulated disposal well.